-Whilst working from home reduces costs and improves flexibility for business owners, thousands of home based businesses are operating without vital insurance cover that could save them from financially crippling payouts in the event of a claim.
-Here are 5 common misconceptions that highlight the importance of insuring your home based business.
+While working from home reduces commuting costs and improves flexibility for business owners, thousands of home-based businesses are operating without vital homeworkers insurance that could save them from financially crippling payouts in the event of a claim.

 Regardless of the size of your business, without the right insurance cover, you could be exposed to financially crippling payouts if something doesn't go to plan.
 Professional indemnity insurance can provide cover for mistakes you make in your work, such as incorrect advice you provide to your client, and public liability insurance can cover against damage or injury you cause to third parties.
 Generally, both are regarded as vital cover for new and growing businesses.

-With more and more organisations wanting proof that if things go wrong they are able to reclaim any losses, it is common practice for new customers (particularly public sector organisations) to request proof of insurance before a contract is signed.
+Most organisations want proof of insurance so that, if things go wrong, they can reclaim any losses.
+Therefore, it is common practice for new customers (particularly public sector organisations) to request proof of insurance before a contract is signed.
 Without insurance in force, you could struggle to win important contracts.

 An unforeseen event at your home could cause chaos for your business, whether it's a flood, fire or other disaster.
 While your household insurance policy might cover the costs of repairing your home, what would happen to your business?
 Arranging business interruption insurance can cover your business against loss of income (or an increase in trading expenses) if something unexpected happens and you can't work from home.

-Markel Direct offer policies specifically designed to cover home based professionals, homeworkers and home businesses.
+Markel Direct offers policies specifically designed to cover home-based professionals, homeworkers and home businesses.
 A range of covers are available, including professional indemnity, public liability and business interruption, with premiums starting at just £5 a month.
 Find out more about our homeworkers insurance or get an online quote in 90 seconds.

 Need some help?